penglezos/lineageos.penglezos.dev/docs/devices/raphael/index.md

 * **Recovery**: With the device powered off, hold `Volume Up + Power`.
 Keep holding both buttons until the “MI” logo appears on the screen, then release.
 * **Fastboot**: With the device powered off, hold `Volume Down + Power`.
 Keep holding both buttons until the word “FASTBOOT” appears on the screen, then release.

-## Report a bug

-!!! warning
-    Support will **NOT** be provided if: ROM is installed with a different recovery, a custom kernel is installed, any kind of system modifications example: root, data decryption.

-## What not to report

-* Ask for installation help.
-* Ask for status updates - we can’t provide them (no ETA!).
-* Feature requests.
-* Ask if it is fixed already - if the report is still open it probably is still present.

 ## Reporting a bug

 If you’d like to report a bug, follow the instructions [here.](../../bugreport.md)